Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 1. Recoleta

-This central neighborhood, sandwiched between downtown and the beginning of Palermo, is Buenos Aires’ most elegant.
+This central neighborhood, sandwiched between downtown and Palermo, is Buenos Aires’ most elegant district.
 It’s filled with leafy squares, beautiful architecture, an abundance of cafes and restaurants, great shopping, and high end residential buildings.
 It’s extremely central for sightseeing and extremely pleasant.
+It's my top recommendation for most travelers, especially anyone visiting for the first time.

 2. San Telmo

-Bohemian San Telmo is north of downtown and south of La Boca.
+Bohemian San Telmo is south of downtown and just north of La Boca.
 It’s the city’s most bohemian neighborhood and one that I love.
-It is a neighborhood in constant change, full of artists, musicians, workers, and now, ever wealthier residents.
+It is an area in constant change, full of artists, musicians, workers, and now, even lots of wealthier residents.
 Bookshops, antique stores, cafes, parillas, trendy independent shops, and tango dancers are on every corner and street.
 It’s great.

 Skyscrapers of glass and steel, brick warehouses repurposed into expensive lofts, high-end restaurants, and everything modern, modern, modern.
 This is the vibe in Puerto Madero, now Buenos Aires’ most expensive neighborhood.
-Close to downtown, it’s a convenient base for sightseeing and it’s full of new and comfortable hotels.
+Directly across from downtown and separated from it by a sort of canal, it’s a convenient base for sightseeing and it’s full of new and comfortable hotels.
+It's not my favorite neighborhood, but it has its appeal.

-In the middle of Recoleta and San Telmo, Microcentro is the city’s downtown and one of our two business districts (the other being far from the center in the neighborhood of Belgrano).
-Although not a particularly atmospheric place to stay, the vast majority of Buenos Aires “must see” sights are here so it remains the ideal base for anyone visiting the city for only a couple of days.
-Busy by day, the neighborhood empties in the evenings.
+In between Recoleta and San Telmo, Microcentro is the city’s downtown and one of our two business districts (the other being far from the center in the neighborhood of Belgrano).
+It's busy throughout the day and convenient from a sightseeing standpoint, but becomes a bit of a ghost town in the evenings.
+Although not a particularly atmospheric place to stay, the vast majority of Buenos Aires’ “must see” sights are here so it remains a convenient choice, especially for visitors with limited time in town.

 1. Recoleta

-Best for: Families and anyone else looking for an upscale residential feel, good dining, and close proximity to the city’s main tourist sights
+Pros: Gorgeous architecture, slightly upscale residential feel, good dining, close proximity to the city’s main tourist sights, pleasant atmosphere

-This is the most Parisian neighborhood of BA and it combines great architecture with green parks, tree-lined streets, cultural centers and art museums, craft markets, emblematic cafes, high standard restaurants, and most of the best hotels in town.
+Separated from downtown by the neighborhood of Retiro, Recoleta is the most Parisian neighborhood of BA and it combines great architecture with green squares, tree-lined streets, cultural centers and art museums, great food markets, emblematic cafes, elegant restaurants, and many of the best hotels in town.

-Now, Recoleta is probably not the best option for travelers in their 20s, who may find it a bit boring.
+Now, it's probably not the best option for travelers in their 20s, who may find it a bit boring.
 This is an area for upper middle class Porteños so you won’t find much nightlife or vibrant (chaotic) street life.
 It’s also more expensive than many other neighborhoods.

-And even if you don’t stay here but still want to explore the neighborhood, I offer walking and cycling tours through Recoleta and nearby Palermo.
-You can check out my neighborhood cycling tour here!
+Even if you don’t stay here, do make sure to still visit.
+If you'd like to explore hidden corners with a guide, I offer walking and cycling tours that cover Recoleta and nearby Palermo.

 Where to stay